mmatl/pyrender/README.md

 Despite being lightweight, pyrender has lots of features, including:

+* Simple interoperation with the amazing [trimesh](https://github.com/mikedh/trimesh) project.
-* An easy-to-use visualizer with support for animation, showing face and vertex normals, toggling lighting conditions, and saving images and GIFs.
+* An easy-to-use scene viewer with support for animation, showing face and vertex normals, toggling lighting conditions, and saving images and GIFs.
 * An offscreen rendering module for generating images of 3D scenes.
 * Support for several types of lighting, including point, spot, and directional